bicosteve/gcp-notes/04.gcloud/notes.md

 Scenario: You are working on multiple projects from the same machine.
 You would want to be able to execute commands using different configurations.
 Easily switch from projects

-- check for configurations with gcloud config configurations list
+- check for configurations with 'gcloud config configurations list'
 - will return all the configurations associated with your account
 - gcloud config configurations create <configuration name>
 - gcloud config configurations create my-configuration